Static vs. Dynamic Characters: Understanding Their Roles in Storytelling

 • Consistency: Static characters maintain their core traits from beginning to end.
 Their beliefs, personalities, and values do not evolve, regardless of the story’s events.

-• Supporting Roles: These characters often support the protagonist or serve as a foil, highlighting the traits of other characters by contrast.
+• Supporting Roles: These characters often support the protagonist or serve as a foil character, highlighting the traits of other characters by contrast.

 • Predictability: While this might sound like a drawback, a static character’s predictability can be a comforting or stabilizing force in the story.